-Math support
+Math support¶

 Changed in version 1.8: Support for using Confluence-supported LaTeX macros.

-Changed in version 1.7: SVG-generated math images requires the sphinx.ext.imgmath extension to be explicitly registered to work.
+Changed in version 1.7: SVG-generated math images requires the

 Changed in version 1.4: Support both block and inlined math elements.

-New in version 1.2: Initial support for math.
+Added in version 1.2: Initial support for math.

 Mathematical notation is supported when using the Confluence builder extension.
 There are some limitations and special cases a user may wish to consider when trying to get the most our of their documentation/environment.